Surgical site infection

+A surgical incision on the neck shows red irritation and green/yellow discharge between surgical stitches.

 A surgical site infection (SSI) develop when bacteria infiltrate the body through surgical incisions.
 These bacteria may come from the patient's own skin, the surgical instruments, or the environment in which the procedure is performed.

 An infection is designated as an SSI if it develops at the site of a surgical wound, either because of contamination during surgery or as a result of postoperative complications.
 For the infection to be classified as an SSI, it should occur within 30 days after surgery or within 90 days if an implant is involved.

 Surgical site infections that are limited to the skin and subcutaneous tissues are classified as superficial incisional SSIs.
 These infections are the most common type, accounting for more than 50% of all reported surgical site infections.

 Symptoms

 The symptoms of a surgical site infection (SSI) can vary depending on the severity and type of infection.
 Common signs include redness and pain around the area of the surgical wound.
 A cloudy or purulent fluid may drain from the wound, indicating infection.
 Fever is another common symptom, which may accompany other signs such as increased warmth, swelling, or delayed healing at the surgical site.
 Additional symptoms may also occur, depending on the nature and extent of the infection.